This article will cover demystifying the USDA organic certification process.

 How to apply for USDA organic certification for your organic brand

 Before applying for USDA organic certification, you have to be certain your products are organic.
-Once this is settled, you can start the process of getting the certification.
-The process is not usually tedious, but a few differences exist for different circumstances.
+Once this is settled, you can start the certification process.
+Usually, the process isn’t very tedious, but a few differences exist for different circumstances.
 Getting your organic brands USDA certified involves three stages:

 • The Application Process- Here, you select an agent.
 The National Organic Program provides a list of easy to search agents.
 Alternatively, you can find an agent by asking business owners who produce similar products, for referrals.
 Submit your agent’s application forms and await approval from your agent as regards the next stage